| 1. Brass or bronze

 number as a reference point to find other houses.

-26. Too much information with the house number.
+25. Too much information with the house number.
 We really don't need your street name, last name, first names, and the names of your pets.
 All this information clutters and creates a blur when viewed from a distance.
-Please show only the number and nothing else.
+Please show only the address number and nothing else.

-27. There is a problem with ranch houses when the number is placed over the garage door.
-This is way too far from the front door.
-Some houses have the number on the other side of the garage, on the far edge of the building and the front door is on the opposite end.
-One expects the number to be near the front door.
+26. Long houses with the number far away from the front door.
+It's bad enough when the number is over the garage door.
+Some houses have the number on the edge of the building and the front door is on the opposite end.
+The number needs to be in the general area of the front door.

 numerals.

 or diagonally.
-This isn't much of a problem, but people tend to read from left to right.
+This isn't much of a problem, but people tend to associate by reading left to right.